rasdani/reasoning-gym/GALLERY.md

 Example tasks:
 ````
 Example 1:
 Question: There are 12 students playing basketball and twice that number playing volleyball.
 There are 17 boys and 17 girls playing table tennis.
 If each student only participates in one group, how many students are there in total?
-Give only the result as your final answer.
+Give the result as your final answer.
+Do not include units.
 Answer: 70
 Metadata: {'difficulty': 1.0, 'answer_value': 70, 'answer_cot': 'There are 12 x 2 = 24 students playing volleyball.\nThere are 17 + 17 = 34 students playing table tennis.\nIn total there are 12 + 24 + 34 = 70 students.\n#### 70', 'variables': {'tennis_players': 12, 'volleyball_players': 24, 'soccer_boys': 17, 'soccer_girls': 17, 'total_soccer': 34, 'total_students': 70, 'sports': ['basketball', 'volleyball', 'table tennis']}}

 Example 2:
 Question: In Ms. Johnson's class of 100 students, 80% of the class are volleyball players.
 Out of the remaining class, 65% of the students are choir members or part of robotics club members.
 These 3 groups of students will need to leave early today to travel to an away performance.
 How many students are leaving early?
-Give only the result as your final answer.
+Give the result as your final answer.
+Do not include units.
 Answer: 93
 Metadata: {'difficulty': 1.0, 'answer_value': 93, 'answer_cot': "80% of the 100 student class are volleyball players so that's 0.8*100 = 80 students\nThere are 100 students and 80 are volleyball players so that leaves 100-80 = 20 students\n65% of the remaining 20 students are part of robotics club members or choir members so that's 0.65*20 = 13 students\n80 students are volleyball players and 13 are part of robotics club members/choir members so 80+13 = 93 students will be leaving early\n#### 93", 'variables': {'teacher': 'Ms. Johnson', 'total_students': 100, 'percent_group1': 80, 'percent_group23': 65, 'group1': 'volleyball players', 'group2': 'choir members', 'group3': 'robotics club members', 'event': 'performance', 'group1_count': 80, 'group23_count': 13}}

 Example 3:
 Question: Olivia is trying to decide whether to do her business accounting herself or hire an accountant.
 If she does it herself, she'll be able to do 7 fewer hours of consulting work, losing €57/hour in missed income.
 The accountant charges €57.
 How much more money will she have if she hires the accountant?
-Give only the result as your final answer.
+Give the result as your final answer.
+Do not include units.
 Answer: 342
 Metadata: {'difficulty': 1.0, 'answer_value': 342, 'answer_cot': "First find the total lost revenue if Olivia does her business accounting herself: €57/hour * 7 hours = €399\nThen subtract the accountant's charge to find how much money Olivia saves: €399 - €57 = €342\n#### 342", 'variables': {'name': 'Olivia', 'task': 'her business accounting', 'profession': 'accountant', 'hours': 7, 'work_type': 'consulting', 'hourly_rate': 57, 'fee': 57, 'currency': '€', 'lost_income': 399}}